gobelins-axis/axis-api/README.md

 Axis.registerGamepadEmulatorKeys(gamepadEmulator, 1, "x", 1); // Gamepad button index 1 (PS4 Square) to button "x" from group 1
 Axis.registerGamepadEmulatorKeys(gamepadEmulator, 2, "i", 1); // Gamepad button index 2 (PS4 Circle) to button "i" from group 1
 Axis.registerGamepadEmulatorKeys(gamepadEmulator, 3, "s", 1); // Gamepad button index 3 (PS4 Triangle) to button "s" from group 1
 ```

 ### Button events

-Once your properly emulated the keyboard keys, you can use our button event system directly on the Axis singleton.
+Once your properly emulated the keyboard keys with your keyboard or gamepad, you can use our button event system directly on the Axis singleton.
 The event payload will give you back the button key and id.

 ```js
 // Setup event listeners directly on the Axis singleton